-Also called virtual assistants, virtual agents, virtual customer assistants, concierge, avatars, and so on, customer service chatbots work 24×7, they don’t take time off, and done right, they can help contain or reduce customer service costs, while creating compelling customer experiences.
+Customer service chatbots — also called virtual assistants, virtual agents, virtual customer assistants, concierge, avatars, and more — work 24×7, don’t take time off, and done right, can help contain or reduce customer service costs, while creating compelling customer experiences.

-Educated consumers rated chatbots only half effective as less educated consumers—13% of respondents with undergraduate or graduate degrees rated chatbots “not effective” versus 7% of those with high school diplomas or incomplete high school education.
+Educated customers expect better service from chatbots: Educated consumers rated chatbots only half effective as less educated consumers—13% of those with undergraduate or graduate degrees rated chatbots “not effective” versus 7% of those with high school diplomas or incomplete high school education.

 #1 PAIN POINT